-Fabric sewn to a garment at the front edges, armholes, shoulder, neck, sideseams, vents, bottoms, gorge seams, etc. It is usually designed to prevent distortion of a fabric edge or seam.
+Fabric is sewn to a garment at the front edges, armholes, shoulder, neck, sideseams, vents, bottoms, gorge seams, etc. It is usually designed to prevent distortion of a fabric edge or seam.

 A heavy, often hand-woven, ribbed fabric, featuring an elaborate design depicting a historical or current pictorial display.
-The weft-faced fabric design is made by using colored filling yarns, only in areas where needed, that are worked back and forth over spun warp yarns, which are visible on the back.
+The weft-faced fabric design is made by using coloured filling yarns, only in areas where needed, that are worked back and forth over spun warp yarns, which are visible on the back.
 End-uses include wall hangings and upholstery.

-Is a pattern consisting of criss-crossed horizontal and vertical bands in multiple colours.
+Is a pattern consisting of crisscrossed horizontal and vertical bands in multiple colours.
 Tartans originated in woven wool, but now they are made in many other materials.
 Tartan is particularly associated with Scotland.
 Scottish kilts almost always have tartan patterns.

-The force necessary to tear a fabric, measured by the force necessary to start or continue a tear in a fabric.
+Tear strength is the force necessary to tear a fabric, measured by the force necessary to start or continue a tear in a fabric.
 Expressed in pounds or in grams, the most commonly used method for determining the tear strength is the Elmendorf tear test procedure.

-The strength is shown by a fiber, yarn, or fabric to resist breaking under pressure.
+The strength is shown by a fibre, yarn, or fabric to resist breaking under pressure.
 It is the actual number of pounds of resistance that a fabric will give before the material is broken on the testing machine.